cashapp/cloner/README.md

 None of these algorithms require stopping replication.

-It is currently mainly focused on migrating from sharded or unsharded MySQL (including Aurora) to TiDB but can eventually be used to migrate from/to any SQL database that has a Go driver.

 ## Best effort cloning

 Best effort cloning performs a diffing clone ("repair") like this: